CodeLouisville/FSJS-Weekly-Challenges/Challenges/Week5/README.md

-Week 3 JQuery Code Challenge
+#Week 5 JQuery Code Challenge

-An incomplete flashcard game has been set up.
-Complete the remaining functionality using JQuery commands.
+A template for a Pokedex site has been provided.
+Use jQuery and AJAX to retrieve the data necessary to fill the page.

 Open app.js and index.html in your text editor.
 Read the comments in app.js for instructions on what to add.
-Try and complete the missing features of the game by modifying app.js!
+Try and complete the app by modifying app.js!